scalacenter/advisoryboard/proposals/006-compile-time-serializibility-check.md

 ## Proposal

-The Scala Center should evaluate the potential benefit of the availability of such a construct.
+The Scala Center should evaluate the potential benefit of the availability of such a safe serialization construct.
 If determined to be useful, it could also explore alternate ways of expressing this check.
 Also a discussion of whether this becomes part of the language, core libraries or is maintained as a separate project would be useful.